 Brady plays in an easier era

-There can only be one “Best NFL QB,” and Joe Montana is it.
+There can only be one “Best NFL quarterback,” and Joe Montana is it.
 He had a bigger impact on the 49ers, leading them from a 2-14 record to a Super Bowl within two years.
 Brady fit into a great team that was never that low.
-Montana never lost a Super Bowl, unlike the Brady, and never threw a single interception (!) in the biggest game worldwide.
-Meanwhile, Brady has lost two finals, and if it weren’t for that weird call on the Tuck game, he would have one ring less, many thanks to his fumble.
+Montana never lost a Super Bowl, unlike Brady, and never threw an interception (!) in the biggest game worldwide.
 Montana even outplayed Brady’s last play in the 2017 Super Bowl.
-At Super Bowl 23, Montana led his team 92 years in three minutes for the winning touchdown.
-Brady isn’t a better clutch and isn’t better than the 49er’s legend.
+At Super Bowl 23, Montana led his team 92 yards in three minutes for the winning touchdown.
+In short, many argue that Brady hasn’t proven himself to be a better clutch and therefore isn’t better than the 49er’s legend.

-Bottom line: While Tom Brady has led the Patriots to many season and Super Bowl victories despite personal and team challenges, does he really deserve to be considered the greatest QB of all time?
+The Bottom Line: Tom Brady has had a stunning 23-season career in the NFL, leading the Patriots to many season and Super Bowl victories as well as the Buccaneers’ to Super Bowl victory.
+Despite personal and team challenges, he showed impressive leadership skills.
+But, does he deserve to be considered the greatest quarterback of all time?
 Should other factors be considered before putting him on such a pedestal?
-Who do you consider a QB legend?
+Who do you consider a quarterback legend?